MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 ---
 title: Preapproval of RSC permissions
-description: In this article, learn more about to create, manage, and delete preapprovals of RSC enabled app in Microsoft Teams ms.localizationpriority: medium ms.author: v-sdhakshina ms.topic: Conceptual
+description: In this article, learn more about to create, manage, and delete preapprovals of RSC enabled app in Microsoft Teams. ms.localizationpriority: medium ms.author: v-sdhakshina ms.topic: Conceptual